Mfaizl/jsongrapher-pyasd/README.md

 # JSONGrapherRC
  A python package for creating JSON Grapher Records

-# **Using JSONGrapherRC**

 To use JSONGrapherRC, first install it using pip:
 pip install JSONGrapherRC

 Alternatively, you can download the directory directly.
-This document demonstrates a typical usage scenario.
+Below demonstrates a typical usage scenario.

 ## **1\.
 Preparing to Create a Record**